jbragg/utility/readme.txt

 Your host needs a public IP, DNS needs to be set up for it, including MX records.

- $ sudo apt-get install exim4-base exim4-daemon-light
+ $ sudo apt-get install postfix
- $ sudo dpkg-reconfigure exim4-config

 Choose options:
  - internet site, send & receive email
  - and give it the right hostname

-Now /usr/sbin/sendmail should work, and it should be able to send mail.

 ======================================
   Debugging, etc.